jules2689/trudeau/trudeau/2020-04-18/post_news.md

 **Answer**:
 Minister  S.the word word is vigilant.
-These past few weeks, we haveobserved  essential goodsincluding  have beenable  flow across the bordervery  but the motto isvigilance. we have a very goodrelationship  the americangovernment, but thisrelationship  continue to beput  the test over the nextfew  We will remain vigilant to ensure that our Canada-USrelationship, which is currentlyvery strong,  will ensure thatit continues  remain strong inthe next  weeks.
+These past few weeks, we haveobserved  essential goodsincluding  have beenable  flow across the bordervery  but the motto isvigilance. we have a very goodrelationship  the americangovernment, but thisrelationship  continue to beput  the test over the nextfew  We will remain vigilant to ensure that our Canada-United Statesrelationship, which is currentlyvery strong,  will ensure thatit continues  remain strong inthe next  weeks.
 The essential discussion inaction that we have around thetransit of  goods and ithink we  must admit thatthings are  quite well withefforts on  sides of thefrontier, meaning  havemedical goods  both directions in the current crisis.
 This being said, we need to bevigilant because  is  to betested for  rest of thecrisis.
 We  citizens on both sidesof the  that are anxious, that are in need of beingreassured and  exactlywhat the  of thefellow government  is to notonly to  the essentialflow of  medical goods butalso to  Canadians thatwe will  be working in therelationship and  ofthose goods.